yiqun-liu/serverless-faas-workbench/instrument/README.md

 ## Motivation

 Monitor the resource utilization, specially from a cloud hypervisor's perspective.
-Since that we do not have access to the platform but we do have access to workload source code, we try to emulate the monitor process, using a thread running in user space.
+Given that we do not have access to the platform, but we do have access to workload source code, we try to emulate the monitor process, using a thread running in user space.

+## Metrics

+Here we list the some of the metrics we are most interested in.
+Some fine-grained information which is not accessible to the platform-side monitor is intentionally ignored

+* processor
+  * CPU time
+  * CPU percentage
+  * thread information
+* memory
+  * physical memory in-use
+  * virtual memory in-use
+  * number of dirty pages
+* disk
+  * number of I/O operations (read and write)
+  * number of bytes transferred (read and write)
+* network
+  * socket state related to the process (UDP / TCP, which state it is in if it is TCP)
+  * number of bytes uploaded as file
+  * number of bytes downloaded as file
+* cloud services
+  * number of cloud service API access

-## Monitor
+## Implementation

-At current stage we consider hardware resource consumption and cloud service invocations.

-Hardware resources are monitored automatically, through `psutil` package, which extracts most information from `/proc/pid/` directory.
+Hardware resources are monitored automatically: per-process information is available at `/proc/pid/` directory.
+A monitor thread periodically samples such information (through `psutil` package, which is a neat wrapper of these system information.)

-For Cloud services, the workload function has to explicitly call methods of this module and record the activity.
+For Cloud services and network usage, per-process information is not exposed by the operating system.
+The workload function has to explicitly call methods of our module and record the utilization.

 ## Usage